draddo11/100-days-of-code/r4-log.md

 ## 11 created starbase project with wenpack simple template

 ## 12 installed vue bootsrap and created css file for project

+## 13 added new component to project (character component)

+## 14 fetch and calls to pick random character info